M u l t i m e d i a

 This new craft beer wasn't an easy sell.
 Early craft brewers struggled to change the public's perception of American beer and the big breweries protected their territory.
 Even so, craft brewers fought the uphill battle, and found their audience.
 During this craft brewing revolution: microbreweries reappeared, homebrewing was legalized, and brewpubs were born and flavorful craft beer was re-introduced to the consumer in nearly one hundred different styles.

-THE REVOLUTION: Today, craft beer and microbreweries have been fully integrated within North American culture, even if at only ten percent of the market share!
+THE REVOLUTION: Today, craft beer and microbreweries have been fully integrated within North American culture, even if at only a drop of the Big Brewers' market share!
 More breweries have opened (and stayed open) since the last peak in the late 1800s-and all of these newcomers today are producing traditional or experimental beers!

 So, who brought craft beer from relative obscurity to the masses?
 What do we really know about the early trailblazers?
 How did they create this movement?
 Who are these beer pioneers?

-Beer Pioneers™ reveals the behind-the-scenes story of the American craft brewing revolution unlike anyone has before.
-The final feature-length documentary will premiere in early 2014 and then be released on the film festival circuit.
+Beer Pioneers™ reveals the most accurate behind-the-scenes story of the American craft brewing revolution unlike anyone has before.
+The final feature-length documentary will premiere in early 2016 and then be released on the film festival circuit.

 It's about the beer!

-Final billing for the theatrical release is still pending, but the 117 great people who were interviewed for the film include:
+Final billing for the theatrical release is still pending, but 117 people were interviewed for this film!

 |TRT:||Approx. 135 minutes|